3-Day Istanbul Itinerary for First-Timers | Turkey

 The last stop on our walking tour was the Grand Bazaar, the biggest and most impressive market in Istanbul and, by far the most touristy.
 This colourful, chaotic market stretches over nearly 40,000 square metres and contains over 4,000 stalls set out on a grid of 61 narrow streets.
 There are also cafes, restaurants and even a post office and police station.

-In the bazaar, you can buy just about anything you can imagine: food, spices, jewellery, carpets, lanterns, leather good, pottery, household goods and, of course, lots and lots of souvenirs.
+In the bazaar, you can buy just about anything you can imagine: food, spices, jewellery, carpets, lanterns, leather goods, pottery, household goods and, of course, lots and lots of souvenirs.

 Founded about 500 years ago by Sultan Mehmet the Conqueror, the Grand Bazaar, like many buildings in Istanbul, has a turbulent history, surviving fires and earthquakes.
 However, in the 1980’s it was finally restored to its former glory.